yandex-cloud/docs/en/managed-mongodb/qa/general.md

 #### Is DB host backup enabled by default? {#default-backup}

 Yes, backup is enabled by default.
-For {{ MG }}, a full backup is performed once a day with the possibility to restore it to any saved backup.
+For MongoDB, a full backup is performed once a day with the possibility to restore it to any saved backup.

 By default, backups are stored for seven days.